Creating assets you can sell over and over again — that’s the passive income dream, right?

 Paid ads are a great way to jump to the top of the search results.
 However, the most important thing to get right when using Etsy ads is to use the right keywords.
 You don’t want shoppers clicking your ads unless you’re selling what they’re looking for.

 Rachel said products priced $5 and up is the sweet spot for running paid ads.
-You’re going to be paying somewhere between $0.10-$0.15 per click, so it can pretty quickly eat into your margins on items costing less than $5.
+You’ll typically pay $0.10-$0.15 per click, so it can pretty quickly eat into your margins on items that cost less than $5.

 Rachel isn’t using Instagram herself, but she’s seen some Etsy sellers having a lot of success doing so.